openshift-evangelists/kbe/content/page/secrets.md

 +++

-You don't want sensitive information such as a database password or an API key keep around in clear text.
+You don't want sensitive information such as a database password or an API key kept around in clear text.
 Secrets provide you with a mechanism to use such information in a safe and reliable way with the following properties:

 - Secrets are namespaced objects, that is, exist in the context of a namespace